Welcome

 We have the resources of any department within Sedgwick County at our disposal.
 We are fortunate enough to have our own station to meet at, train in, respond from, and store equipment.

 We not only require skills of our K-9's, but from our handlers as well.
 We have a minimum attendance policy allowing us to assure K-9's and handlers are receiving the proper instruction and training.
-K-9's areevaluated every other year to prove proficiency and we require an outside resource to oversee the evaluation process.
+K-9's are evaluated every other year to prove proficiency.

 Not all dogs are accepted.
 K-9's must pass a temperament evaluation prior to joining.
 We allow our handlers and canines to "choose" the type of work they will be doing.
 We believe that most dogs that are a "jack of all trades" are truly a "master of none".
 Although some dogs are fully capable of being crossed trained, we do not require it.
 We do not want to pass up an excellent Human Remains Detection Dog by requiring it to learn Tracking prior to anything else, if the dog isn't inclined to track.